Frknslmn50/EARIN_23L/lab6/README.md

 **Reinforcement Learning using Q-Learning.**
-<br>To run jupyter notebook : *regression_classification.ipynb* One should have conda and Following packages should be downloaded on your system:
+<br>To run jupyter notebook : *ReinforcementLearning.ipynb* One should have conda and Following packages should be downloaded on your system:

   - gymnasium
   - matplotlib